Yes, you can double-major

 The Communication department does not impose any, but the department you hope to double-major with might.
 Check with them for their rules.

-Fill out a change of major form, which you can find in the registrar’s office or in 407A Machmer Hall.
+Fill out an application and submit it to 407A Machmer along with your transcript.
+Once you have been admitted to the major, you will need to fill out a change of major form, which you can find in the registrar’s office or in 407A Machmer Hall.
 It’s recommended that you do this by the end of your sophomore year.

 If you fail to complete the requirements for one of your majors, you will not graduate, even if you fulfill all of your other graduation requirements.
 If you don’t plan to complete the requirements for one of your majors, you must formally drop it with a "Change of Major" form before you can be cleared for graduation.
 Pick one up at Machmer 407A.